RoyceTheBiker/Haruspex/README.md

 Expo has a different module [react-native-ble-plx](https://expo.dev/blog/how-to-build-a-bluetooth-low-energy-powered-expo-app)

-Hopefully it is also supported by [Expo Go](https://expo.dev/go) as it is a handy tool to debug changes live.
+[Expo Go](https://expo.dev/go) does not support using the Bluetooth hardware but is great for quickly testing screen layout and desgines, it will automatically update with changes live.

+Installing packages uses ``npx expo install <package name>``.

+Uninstalling packages uses ``npm uninstall <package name>``.

 ```bash
 npm uninstall react-native-ble-manager